From Singleton Obstacles to Clutter: Translation Invariant Compositional Avoid Sets: Introduction

 \section{Introduction}

 Hamilton Jacobi (HJ) reachability provides a rigorous framework for safety verification and control synthesis in nonlinear dynamical systems \cite{bansal2017hamilton,chen2018hamilton}.
-By characterizing reachc avoid and avoid problems as viscosity solutions of HJ partial differential equations, it yields both a certified safe/unsafe set and an associated feedback law.
+By characterizing reachc-avoid problems as viscosity solutions of HJ partial differential equations, it yields both a certified safe/unsafe set and an associated feedback control law.
 However, classical grid-based solvers suffer from the curse of dimensionality, which limits their direct use in repeated or large-scale cluttered environments \cite{bansal2017hamilton,chen2018hamilton}.

-To address this limitation, prior work has developed decomposition methods, warm start and initialization techniques, and learning based approximations of HJ value functions \cite{chen2018decomposition,herbert2019reachability, bansal2021deepreach,li2025hjrno,halder2025neurohjr}.
+To address this limitation, prior work has developed decomposition methods, warm start and other initialization techniques, and learning based approximations of HJ value functions \cite{chen2018decomposition,herbert2019reachability, bansal2021deepreach,li2025hjrno,halder2025neurohjr}.
 Recent work has also formalized links between HJ reachability and reinforcement learning (RL), showing that suitably defined travel cost value functions preserve HJ safety semantics while admitting Bellman style updates \cite{solanki2026formalizing,ganai2024hamilton}.
 Related ideas also appear in local value function patching and other compositional HJ frameworks \cite{tonkens2024patching,chen2025control,choi2021robust}.
-These developments broaden the computational reach of HJ methods, but they do not directly explain how a single learned or computed obstacle avoidance value function can be rigorously reused across repeated clutter configurations.
+While these developments broaden the computational reach of HJ methods, the resulting value functions are generally specific to the obstacle configurations on which they were computed or learned.
+As a result, even small changes to the environment, such as relocating a single obstacle, may require solving a new reachability problem.
+This can be particularly restrictive in cluttered environments where obstacle layouts vary across scenarios.
+The existing literature therefore does not directly explain how a single learned or computed obstacle-avoidance value function can be rigorously reused across varying clutter configurations.